csomgyula/separator/doc/implementation.md

 *Note*: Technically it is the `NodeBuilder` who instantiates and reads the `Tokenizer`.
 Hence while builder has an active role, tokenizer has a passive role.

-Both `Tokenizer` and `NodeBuilder` relies upon **compiled rules**.
+Both `Tokenizer` and `NodeBuilder` relies upon compiled rules.
 It is the `Compiler` who creates this compiled form.

-### Flow ###

-`Separator` delegates to `Parser` which in turn delegates to `Compiler` and `NodeBuilder`.
+---

 The main flow is the following:

-1. The `Separator` object instantiates a new `Parser` instance.
+*init*:

-    1. The parser in turn compiles the rules by invoking the `compile()` method of `Compiler`.
+1. The `Separator` object compiles the given rules upon initialization by invoking the `compile()` method of the `Compiler`.

+*separate*:

+2. When `separate()` is called the `Separator` object instantiates a new `NodeBuilder` instance.
+    1. The builder instantiates a new `Tokenizer` instance.
-2. The separator then invokes the `parse()` method of the parser.
+3. The separator then invokes the `build()` method of the builder.
-    1. The parser instantiates and configures a new `NodeBuilder` then
+    1. The builder loops until there's more token.
+The main loop is the following:
-    2. passes control to the builder by invoking its `build()` method
+        1. read the next token by invoking the `next()` method of the `Tokenizer`
-        1. The builder then builds the output tree according to the above pipeline architecture
+        2. build the next node according to the next token just read
-        2. and returns the root `Node`.
+    2. If there's no more token return the root node.
-    3. The parser returns the root as well.
-3. Finally the separator returns the root node as well.